Do I need a Bachelor’s degree in Music Therapy to be considered for the Master’s Program?

 Are there any classes I should take prior to applying to the Master’s program?

-There are pre-reqs to the master’s program but all can be taken during the course of your time at Augsburg.
-However, it is always a good idea to contact admissions to do an unofficial transcript evaluation as you may have completed some of the non-music therapy courses as part of your bachelor’s degree.
+There are prerequisites to the master’s program.
+Students have the choice to complete these prior to enrollment or during the course of your time at Augsburg (prior to the clinical internship).
+Please contact admissions for an unofficial transcript evaluation as you may have completed some of the non-music therapy prerequisites during your bachelor’s degree.

-Currently, all MMT courses are a 60% on campus, 40% online split with the 60% face to face or on campus time happening in intensives based on your course credits.
-For instance, a three credit course such as MUS 510 would meet on campus for three intensive days (Example: from Sept 11-13, 2014).
+Currently, all MMT courses are a 60% on campus, 40% online split.
+The 60% face to face on campus time happens in intensives based on your course credits (6-9 days total each term).
+For instance, a three credit course such as MUS 510 would meet on campus for three intensive days.
+Additionally, there are two courses that are fully online.

 Can I apply before I’ve completed my Bachelor’s degree?